Rey2723/MyDOMLib/README.md

 Hello!
 Welcome to MyLib!
 Note: This is a work in progress, so new features are yet to come!

-While there are a few side functions, MyLib is mainly made for DOM manipulation.
+While there are a few side functions, MyDOMLib is mainly made for DOM manipulation.

 ## Documentation